psf/fundable-packaging-improvements/FUNDABLES.md

     Group](https://wiki.python.org/psf/PackagingWG) got funding to achieve them
     (through [donations](http://donate.pypi.org/) or grants/directed gifts)

-Please contact the Packaging WG to ask us to estimate how much one of these improvements would cost; we'll get back to you within a few business days.
+Please contact the Packaging WG by emailing [`ewa@python.org`](mailto:ewa@python.org) to ask us to estimate how much one of these improvements would cost; we'll get back to you within a few business days.

 This is roughly prioritized by urgency and impact, but is not a roadmap.